dmhuehol/EnvAn-WN-Phase-2/README.md

 abacusDemo: Current (11/13/17) version of MATLAB script demonstrating the abacus plot for visualizing weather codes over time.
 Needs better formatting and documentation to be completed.

+addWetbulb: Current (11/22/17) version of MATLAB function to add a wetbulb temperature field to a soundings structure.
+Currently runs properly, but is incredibly time consuming due to inefficient construction.
+Tags: in progress, soundings, wetbulb

 ASOSimportFiveMin: Current (9/21/17) version of MATLAB function to import ASOS five-minute data from a .dat file.
 Updated 9/21/17 with continuing development.

 convection: Current (5/31/17) version of MATLAB function to find relevant meteorological variables necessary to calculate basic properties relevant to convection and stability.
 Currently just a code skeleton from Megan Amanatides’s original script.
 Tags: unused, original, in progress